-- Visual and olfactory assessments of emissions should be made at least once each day when the process is in operation.
-The time, location and result of these assessments shall be recorded. - Non continuous emissions monitoring of particulate matter shall be carried out according to the main procedural provisions of BS ISO 9096:2023, with averages taken over operating periods excluding start up and shut down. - 8 Emission monitoring of isocyanates should be carried out in accordance with HSE occupational method MDHS 25/3 or Draft EPA method 207-1. - 9 Determination of the mass concentration of total gaseous organic carbon in flue gases from organic solvent using processes should be carried out using the continuous flame ionisation detector method EN 13526. - The reference conditions for the limits given in condition 5 are 273.15K, 101.3kPa, without correction for water vapour content, unless stated otherwise. - All results obtained from annual monitoring shall not exceed the emission concentration limit specified in Condition 5, except where: - (a) data is obtained over at least 5 sampling hours in increments of 30 minutes or less; or - (b) at least 20 results are obtained where sampling time increments of more than 30 minutes are involved.
+- 6. Visual and olfactory assessments of emissions should be made at least once each day when the process is in operation.
+The time, location and result of these assessments shall be recorded. - 7.
+Non continuous emissions monitoring of particulate matter shall be carried out according to the main procedural provisions of BS ISO 9096:2023, with averages taken over operating periods excluding start up and shut down. - 8.
+Determination of the mass concentration of total gaseous organic carbon in flue gases from organic solvent using processes should utilise the continuous flame ionisation detector method EN 13526. - 9.
+The reference conditions for the limits given in Condition 5, are 273.15K, 101.3kPa, without correction for water vapour content, unless stated otherwise. - 10.
+All results obtained from annual monitoring shall not exceed the emission concentration limit specified in Condition 5, except where: - (a) data is obtained over at least 5 sampling hours in increments of 30 minutes or less; or - (b) at least 20 results are obtained where sampling time increments of more than 30 minutes are involved.